 Subscription proceeds from the Offering will be received by the Agents, or such other registered dealers or brokers as are authorized by the Agents, and held in trust in a segregated account until subscriptions for the minimum Offering are received and other closing conditions of the Offering have been satisfied.
-If the minimum amount required for the Offering is not subscribed for within 90 days after the date of issuance of the Receipt in respect of the final prospectus, the Offering may not continue and the subscription proceeds for the Offering will be returned to Subscribers, without interest or deduction, unless an amendment to the final prospectus is filed.
+If the minimum amount required for the National Class Minimum Offering or the Québec Class Minimum Offering is not subscribed for within 90 days after the date of issuance of the Receipt in respect of the final prospectus, the Offering may not continue and the subscription proceeds for the Offering will be returned to Subscribers, without interest or deduction, unless an amendment to the final prospectus is filed.